room333/room333.github.io/README.md

 # Room333

 Project to dump π% of our notes and findings.
-A blog of sorts.
+A blog of sorts*.

 ## To The Contributors